 Common Mistakes to Avoid When Using a Pelvic Floor Massage Tool

-With a pelvic floor massage guide, using your tool feels so approachable if you steer clear of these little slip-ups:
+With this guide, using your tool feels approachable if you steer clear of these common slip-ups:

-• Skimping on Lubricant: Always use plenty of water-based lube to prevent friction.
+- Skimping on Lubricant: Use enough water-based lubricant to prevent friction.

 Red Flags: When to Seek Professional Help

-While pelvic floor therapy tools and learning how to use pelvic floor massage tool can do wonders, they’re not a replacement for professional care.
+While these tools can do wonders, they’re not a replacement for professional care.
 Stop and reach out to a doctor or specialist if you notice:

 A pelvic floor physical therapist can offer personalized advice.
 If you’re recovering from surgery, our guide on sexuality after hysterectomy can provide extra holistic support.